-Villa Rufolo in Ravello is a cliffside villa with stunning Mediterranean views and a beautiful kept garden.
+Villa Rufolo is a cliffside villa with stunning Mediterranean views and a beautifully kept garden.
 This was such a highlight of our Ravello tour.
-It costs seven euro to enter and the gorgeous flower displays are year-round.
+It costs seven euros to enter and the gorgeous flower displays are year-round.
 Villa Rufolo also hosts a summer concert series here at dawn.
 It’s easy to say that this is now a bucket list goal of mine!

 Duomo di Sant’Andrea aka Amalfi Cathedral (Amalfi)

 A medieval roman catholic church dating back to the 9th century.
-This beautifully preserved church is well worth the visit and is open most days from 10am-5pm.
-The cloisters are the perfect place for photo opps!
+This beautifully preserved church is well worth the visit and is open most days from 10 am-5 pm.
+The cloisters make for the perfect photo opportunity!